Incumbents face challenges in Mississippi House, court races

 Thompson has been in Washington since winning a special election in 1993.
 He is the longest-serving member of Mississippi’s current congressional delegation.
 He is also the only Democrat and the only African American representing the state on Capitol Hill.

 Flowers, who is white, works at Grand Gulf Nuclear Station and campaigned on improving healthcare for veterans, infrastructure and schools.
-He served in the U.S. Navy during the Obama administration.
+He served in the U.S. Navy during President Barack Obama's administration.
 He told The Exceptional Conservative Show in October that President Donald Trump has done more for the military in three years than Obama did in eight.

 All-access digital subscription